-On this page, we have framed the information about emotional abuse into a scenario involving a romantic relationship, hence the use of the word ‘partner’.
-However, emotional abuse can occur between friends, colleagues and family members too and the information in this document still applies.
+On this page, we have framed the information about emotional abuse into a scenario involving a romantic relationship, which is why you will see the use of the word ‘partner’.
+However, emotional abuse can occur between friends, colleagues and family members too and the information in this article still applies.

 What is emotional abuse?

 Emotional abuse can be very difficult to identify.
 Both the perpetrator of emotional abuse and the victim may be unaware of the severity of what they are doing / experiencing.
 Emotional abuse is sustained harmful behaviour within a relationship, where one partner seeks control and the other feels intimidated and regulates their behaviour to maintain peace within the relationship.
 We can all have arguments within our relationships, about how we like things done for example, and become frustrated when our needs aren’t met.
 However, if a person is continually worried about and even afraid of their partner’s reactions, then this may be a sign of an emotionally abusive relationship.

 Emotionally abusive people feel like victims and therefore feel justified in victimising others.
 People who are emotionally abusive tend to be insecure and anxious in temperament.
 A predisposition to thinking something bad will happen or something will go wrong is a common trait and one that may be traced back to childhood.
 People who act in an emotionally abusive way tend to not deal well with failure or criticism.

 Even when an emotionally abusive partner is aware that they are to blame for a particular situation, they are likely to blame their partner: ‘You push my buttons’; ‘I’m only human, how could I act differently after what you did?’; You’re overreacting’.
 They may use various tactics to control their partner, such as:

 They may be very co-dependent, and not treat their partner as an individual, rather just as an extension of themselves.
 An emotionally abusive person may also put unreasonable demands on their partner and continually criticise them.